Ginni Rometty: Boards and committees

 A director at IBM since 2012, Rometty has also been involved in IBM organizations such as its Women in Technology Council, Women's Executive Council, and Women's Leadership Council.
-A former director at APQC, she also served on the board of directors of AIG from 2006 until 2009.
+A former director at APQC, she also was on the board of directors of AIG from 2006 until 2009.
 She remains on the board of overseers and board of managers for the Memorial Sloan Kettering Cancer Center, and since 2013 she has been a council member at the Latin America Conservation Council.
-Rometty serves on the Council on Foreign Relations and is also on the board of trustees of her alma mater Northwestern University, where she was commencement speaker for the graduating class of 2015.
+Rometty is on the Council on Foreign Relations and is also on the board of trustees of her alma mater Northwestern University, where she was commencement speaker for the graduating class of 2015.
 She was a member of the White House's Business Advisory Panel for much of 2017, before the panel dissolved itself that August.
 In November 2017, she co-chaired WEF Davos.

-She also serves as the co-chair of the Aspen Institute’s Cyber Group, a member of the advisory board of Tsinghua University School of Economics and Management, and a member of the Singapore Economic Development Board International Advisory Council.
+She also is the co-chair of the Aspen Institute’s Cyber Group, a member of the advisory board of Tsinghua University School of Economics and Management, and a member of the Singapore Economic Development Board International Advisory Council.
 In May 2020, she was elected to the board of JPMorgan Chase.